splunk/observability-workshop/workshop/aws/ec2/README.md

 ### Optional variables

 - `subnet_count`: How many subnets to create.
 The default is 2.
-- `user_data_tpl`: name of the cloud init template for the instances, read from `templates/` folder.
+- `user_data_tpl`: name of the cloud-init template for the instances, read from `templates/` folder.
 The default is `userdata.yaml`.
-- `pub_key`: ssh public key to provision on the instances
+- `pub_key`: SSH public key to provision on the instances

 ### Instance type variables

 - `splunk_presetup`: Provide a preconfigured instance (OTel Collector and Online Boutique deployed with RUM enabled).
-The default is `false`.
-- `splunk_jdk`: Install OpenJDK and Maven on the instance.
 The default is `false`.
 - `splunk_diab`: Install Demo-in-a-Box on the instance.
 The default is `false`.
 - `otel_demo` : Install and configure the OpenTelemetry Astronomy Shop Demo.
 This requires that `splunk_presetup` is set to `false`.
 The default is `false`